Denver Law offers a variety of scholarship opportunities to students:

 Students interested in the Chancellor’s Scholarship Program should complete the J.D. application by February 1st and the Chancellor’s Scholarship Application by March 1st.

 - For additional information on the scholarship program and application instructions, go to the Chancellor’s Scholarship Program page.

 - For additional information scholarship renewal requirements, go to Retaining Scholarship Eligibility

 Named scholarships are awarded annually to continuing students based on criteria established by the donors.
 Examples of these criteria include, but are not limited to: superior academic achievement, financial need, demonstrated interest/accomplishment in an area of law, and evidence of civic and social responsibility.
 Scholarship awards range from $1,000 to $25,000 per academic year, with most awards in the $2,500-$6,000 range.
 Named scholarships are awarded for one year only.

-Please note these scholarships are for current students for the 2014-2015 academic year.
+Please note these scholarships are for current students, enrolled during the the 2015-2016 academic year.
 Newly admitted students are not eligible to apply for Named Scholarships.